eriknyquist/BrainfuckIntern/README.rst

 only the following tools at its disposal;

 * A brainfuck interpreter, to execute brainfuck programs and inspect the output
-* Knowledge of valid brainfuck characters (but now knowledge of how to use them;
+* Knowledge of valid brainfuck characters (but no knowledge of how to use them;
-  no syntactic knowledge, can only generate strings containing randomly chosen brainfuck characters)
+  no syntactic knowledge.
+Can only generate strings containing randomly chosen brainfuck characters)
 * An ability to "mutate" brainfuck programs, by randomly changing, adding or removing characters
-* An ability to "breed" two brainfuck programs to create new brainfuck programs, by randomly combining elements of the two original programs
+* An ability to "breed" two brainfuck programs to create new programs, by randomly combining elements of the two original programs
 * An ability to "assess" brainfuck programs and their output for fitness, e.g. a brainfuck program that has syntactic errors will not run and the interpreter will return an error.
 This would be the worst possible fitness level.
 A program